-The Board of Directors held five regularly scheduled meetings during the 2010 Fiscal Year and acted by unanimous written consent on five occasions during the 2010 Fiscal Year.
-In 2010, each director attended at least 75% of the aggregate number of Board meetings, and each director attended at least 75% of the aggregate number of meetings held by all committees on which he then served.
+The Board of Directors held four regularly scheduled meetings during the 2012 Fiscal Year, two of which were not attended by Mr. Schwartz, and acted by unanimous written consent on two occasions during the 2012 Fiscal Year.
+In Fiscal Year 2012, each director attended at least 75% of the aggregate number of meetings held by all committees on which he then served.